5h1ngy/pkg-fe-react-goblin-system/docs/docs/services/http-handlers.md

 ## Related Components

 - [Auth Service](./auth-service.md) - Authentication utilities that use these handlers
-- [Redux Store](../store/index.md) - State management that integrates with these services
+- **State Management** - Redux store and state handlers that integrates with these services